iotaledger/access-policy-store/README.md

 # IOTA Access Policy Store
 ## Overview
 Policy store consists of interface servers for managing delegation policies on IOTA tangle.
-It is able to manage REST and TCP requests and it communicates with IOTA IRI node for storing policies and local SQL database where their tangle addresses are stored.
+It is able to manage REST and TCP requests and it communicates with IOTA node for storing policies and local SQL database where their tangle addresses are stored.

 ## 1.0 Prerequisites
 You should have installed npm (Node Package Manager) on your system.
 If you don't have install it by running